by Olli Puustinen and Tommi Kurki, NAPA Design Solutions

 Briefly, the idea behind the solution is to avoid networking related problems by having a master database stored in a corporate network and local copies of the database stored for each user.
 All the read and write operations happen directly from/to the local databases, while the performance of the system is not affected during the operations.
 NAPA synchronizes the content of local databases with a master database in the background, in order to keep all the databases up-to-date.
 With the NAPA Server Database solution, the amount of data transferred over the network is minimized.

-For more information, please see NAPA Manuals (Project Administration –> Server Database) or contact NAPA Customer Service (firstname.lastname@example.org).
+For more information, please see NAPA Manuals (Project Adminstration –> Server Database) or contact NAPA Customer Service (firstname.lastname@example.org).

 NAPA 3D CAD Exchange

 As well as the entire 3D model, separate parts of it can be exported too, e.g. some building blocks or certain logical areas.
-The attributes such as plate thickness, material, structure type, and model hierarchy are included in the output, which becomes very useful for example when discussing the details of the structures.
+The attributes such as plate thickness, material, structure type and model hierarchy are included into the output, which becomes very useful for example when discussing the details of the structures.

 For more information and pricing, please contact NAPA Sales (email@example.com).